 Automotive Plastics Drive Sustainable Solutions on the Road to a Circular Economy

-Automakers and their suppliers are working to improve sustainability in the auto industry, in part by accelerating the “circular economy.”
+Automakers and their suppliers are working to improve sustainability in the automotive industry, in part by accelerating the “circular economy.”
 Unlike the prevalent linear economic model — in which products such as vehicles are made, used, and discarded — under the circular-economy model products are designed and built to remain in use for as long as practicable.
 Then materials are recovered and reused to the practical extent possible at the end of life, reducing the need for virgin materials and helping keep materials out of landfills and our environment.
 So, for plastics and other materials, a circular economy is characterized by the circular use of materials, or circularity.

 Circularity and the Automotive Industry